 Wilfred Owen (1893 – 1918) Wilfred Owen was a celebrated war poet.
 He vividly described the horrors of trench warfare and the misplaced loyalties of patriotism.
 However, he still volunteered to return to the trenches and was killed in action – a week before the armistice of Nov 11, 1918.

-Siegfried Sassoon (1886 – 1967) A fearless solider and celebrated war poet.
-Became critical of war effort, writing a letter to Times speaking against the war.
+Siegfried Sassoon (1886 – 1967) A fearless soldier and celebrated war poet.
+Became critical of the war effort, writing a letter to Times speaking against the war.
 He avoided a Court-Marshall by being treated for shell shock.

 Robert Graves (1895 – 1985) War poet and friend of Siegfried Sassoon.
 He published a volume of realist war poetry in 1916.
 He later wrote an influential book ‘Goodbye to all that‘ – charting his disillusionment with life as a British officer.

 Rupert Brooke ( 1887 – 1915) Idealist war poet.
 His poem ‘Soldier’ epitomised the willingness for sacrifice and enthusiasm to fight, at the start of the conflict.
 He was killed in action in 1915.
 “If I should die, think only this of me; / That there’s some corner of a foreign field / That is for ever England.’